 Despite angry protests and the threat of a looming lawsuit, the city of Boulder, Colorado, took a bold stand for gun control this week.

-Its city council unanimously passed an ordinance on Tuesday to ban the sale and possession of assault weapons, bump stocks and high-capacity magazines — becoming one of a handful of cities nationwide that has taken action to change its gun laws in the wake of the Parkland, Florida, shooting massacre.
+The city council unanimously passed an ordinance on Tuesday to ban the sale and possession of assault weapons, bump stocks and high-capacity magazines — becoming one of a handful of cities nationwide that have taken action to change its gun laws in the wake of the Parkland, Florida, shooting massacre.

 Owners of assault weapons, defined by the ordinance as “semi-automatic firearms designed with military features to allow rapid spray firing,” have until December 31 to relinquish or destroy their guns.
 But a grandfather clause also allows residents who currently possess an assault weapon to apply for a permit proving prior ownership.

 The permit will only be granted to gun owners who pass a background check and are not prohibited by law from owning a gun.
-The owner will also need to agree to store the firearm in a safe place and to report a loss of the weapon to law enforcement within 48 hours.
+The owner must also agree to store the firearm in a safe place and report a loss of the weapon to law enforcement within 48 hours.

 Members of law enforcement and military personnel are exempt from the new restrictions.

 Councilman Sam Weaver told the Daily Camera that the grandfather clause ― which applies to people who legally obtained assault weapons prior to June 15, 2018 ― was included as an “olive branch” to gun owners.